 Secondhand Pianos (£500-£2500)

 Because they are second hand instruments, these pianos have likely seen some use and were perhaps produced anywhere from 30-100 years ago.
 Many of these pianos are still fully functioning and perhaps may need some refurbishment work, but ultimately are still perfectly suitable for new or returning players.
-Whilst it is possible to get these pianos for very cheap or even free on second hand selling sites, we’d often recommend not going down this avenue,
+Whilst it is possible to get these pianos for very cheap or even free on second hand selling sites, we’d often recommend not going down this avenue, as outlined in this buyers guide here as these instruments normally have a number of potential issues if they have not been looked over by a technician.

 The more affordable options typically come in between £500-£2500 and you can generally pick these up from almost any trusted piano dealer.
 The things to often note about these instruments is that you will usually be restricted to wood finishes or less popular designs, however as long as they are fully functional, are still a great place to get started with piano.
 Learn more about the things to look out for when buying a secondhand piano here.